will-koz/cumin/README.md

 3. Run `git clone https://github.com/will-koz/cumin`, or whatever the forked location is.
 4. Create `etc/index.json` and `etc/custom/`.
 5. Personalize `etc/index.json` to your liking.
 Or don't personalize it to your liking.
 Or don't personalize it at all. `etc/custom/` is reserved for custom CSS, custom JavaScript, etc...
+If you don't want to use the default startpage or steal someone else's startpage, You can go to [personalizing.md](txt/personalizing.md) to find out how to make a startpage.

 ## TODO